GordonFreemanK/gfk-image/README.md

 # $sourcePath is the original file and $destinationPath is the file to be modified
 # This command must be invoked before starting modifications on $destinationPath
-# After this line whatever happens digiKam considers the script a success and logs "Item processed successfully (overwritten)"
+# After this line whatever happens digiKam considers the script a success and logs 'Item processed successfully (overwritten)'
 # This means any failure after this line will interrupt the process and be logged, but not be considered a failure by digiKam
 cp $sourcePath $destinationPath